Hardwood Flooring Room Inspiration Guide

 For good reasons, solid hardwood flooring continues to be the preferred choice for bedrooms.
 It’s timeless, providing a beautiful backdrop for any wall color, bedding, furnishing or area rug.
 It offers endless style opportunities to bring warmth with a personal touch.
 And, it will add a lifetime of value, stability and beauty to your home.

-You can also achieve the hardwood look with engineered wood, which is DIY-friendly and can be used for challenging installations, like basement-level bedrooms or over radiant heat.
+You can also achieve the hardwood look with engineered hardwood flooring, which is DIY-friendly and can be used for challenging installations, like basement-level bedrooms or over radiant heat.

 For many homeowners, the basement isn’t just for storage.
 It’s the family room, the play room, the home gym — a frequently enjoyed living space that deserves attention to great design, just like the rest of the house.
 The challenge with rooms that are below grade (underground) is that they are subject to environmental concerns like moisture and humidity that can damage certain floors.

-or this reason, engineered hardwood is the only type of hardwood recommended for basements.
-With a wide range of styles available in real engineered wood, almost any basement flooring idea you can imagine can be brought to life in your basement.
+For this reason, engineered hardwood flooring is the only type of hardwood recommended for basements.
+With a wide range of styles available in real engineered hardwood, almost any basement flooring idea you can imagine can be brought to life in your basement.

 Dining Room Flooring